Mir Dast Afridi

-Mir Dast, (3 December 1874 – 19 January 1945) was a British Indian soldier and a recipient of the Victoria Cross for action during the First World War, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Mir Dast, (3 December 1874 – 19 January 1945), also known as Mir Dost and Mir Dast Afridi, was a British Indian soldier and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, for his actions during the First World War.
+Mir Dast returned to British India as a handicapped and injured soldier and received a hero's welcome.

 Early life

-Mir Dast was a Pashtun from Afridi tribe and was born on 3 December 1874 to a Muslim family in the Maidan valley, Tirah, British India of what is now Pakistan.
+Mir Dast (some sources spell his name as Mir Dost) was a Pashtun from the Afridi tribe and was born on 3 December 1874 to a Muslim family in the Maidan valley, Tirah, British India, in what is now Pakistan.
 Mir Dast enlisted in the British Indian Army in December 1894.
-He served in the North-West Frontier and Waziristan prior to the First World War, and was promoted to the rank of jemadar in March 1909.
-His younger brother was Mir Mast who was promoted to a Jemadar before the outbreak of the Great War and would later defect to German enemy lines.
+He served in the North-West Frontier and Waziristan prior to the First World War, and for the Mohmand Expedition he received the Indian Order of Merit, 3rd Class on 26 June 1908.
+He was promoted to the rank of jemadar (warrant officer) in March 1909.

+His younger brother was Mir Mast Afridi who was promoted to a jemadar rank before the outbreak of the First World War while he was in service with the 58th Vaughan's Rifles (Frontier Force) of the British Indian Army and would later defect to German lines on 4 March 1915.
+Mir Mast was reportedly offended by the British being at war with the Muslim Ottoman Empire.
+It is widely believed that he deserted due to his Islamic beliefs and did not want to fight against the fellow Muslims in the German–Ottoman alliance.